Andre601/AdvancedServerList/docs/getting-started/index.md

 There are certain files and folders that get created when certain events happen:

-- A `playercache.json` file will be created on plugin shutdown containing a list of IPs, UUIDs and Player names for every player that joined the server while AdvancedServerList was running.
+- A `playercache.json` file will be created on plugin shutdown containing a collection of IPs, UUIDs and Player names for every player that joined the server while AdvancedServerList was running.
-    This file allows to replace `${player name}` and `${player uuid}` with their name or UUID respectively, while they are not on the server, by using the IP they used to join with.
+    This file is used to identify a player through their last used IP, to replace placeholders such as `${player name}` or `${player uuid}` with their respective values using the cached data.
-    This file is not created nor updated when `disableCache` is set to `true` in the config.yml
+    This file is not created, used nor updated when `disableCache` is set to `true` in the config.yml
 - A `backups` folder containing old config.yml files.
     This folder is created when AdvancedServerList migrates your old config to a new version.
 This allows you to transfer settings over in case the migration didn't work properly.
+    Each backup will have the name pattern `config-<date>.yml` with `<date>` being the date and time of when this file has been created.

 ## 3. Creating your first profile { #creating-your-first-profile }

 Creating your first profile is relatively simple.

-To start, open the `default.yml` file located inside the `profiles` folder using a file editor of your choice (VSCode or Notepad++ are recommended).
-It should contain all the available options for a server list profile.
+It's best to open the `default.yml` file located inside `profiles` with the file editor of your choice ([:simple-vscodium: VSCodeium](https://vscodium.com/) or [:simple-notepadplusplus: Notepad++](https://notepad-plus-plus.org/) are recommended).
+This file should contain all available options that you can set and alter.

-Next can you edit the options available to whatever you like.
-All text options (Except [condition](../profiles/index.md#condition)) support [MiniMessage formatting](../profiles/formatting.md).
+Edit the options to whatever you like.
+All text-based options, except [`condition`](../profiles/index.md#condition), support [MiniMessage formatting](../profiles/formatting.md).
+The [`motd`](../profiles/index.md#motd) option also supports Hexadecimal colors, assuming the server/proxy runs at least MC 1.16.

 If you're unsure how a specific option should look like, head over to the [Profiles page](../profiles/index.md) for more information about the general structure.
 All you need to know is, that a bare-bones server list profile requires a valid [priority](../profiles/index.md#priority) and at least one of the settings to be present.